 The Japanese technique of garden design offers five basic styles.
 The Tea Garden (Chaniwa) is a popular design approach and is occasionally combined with one of the other styles; Courtyard, Stroll Style, Hill and Pond, and Dry-Landscape or Zen Style.

-Primary elements found in a Japanese garden include a roofed structure or teahouse with a bench or built in furniture arrangement used for the tea ceremony.
-A roji or ‘’dewy path” of stepping-stones lead to the enclosed inner garden and offers the opportunity for reflection and contemplation.
-The size and arrangement of stones for the path slow ones pace and add to the illusion of a larger space and greater distance.
+Primary elements found in a Japanese garden include a roofed structure or teahouse with a bench or built-in furniture arrangement used for the tea ceremony.
+A roji or ‘’dewy path” of stepping-stones leads to the enclosed inner garden and offers the opportunity for reflection and contemplation.
+The size and arrangement of stones for the path slow one’s pace and add to the illusion of a larger space and greater distance.
 Moss planted adjacent to the stone path as well as plantings of ferns and soft evergreens provide a soothing journey to the tea house.